Japan emperor to proclaim enthronement in ritual-bound ceremony

 And Abe will also host a banquet for 900 foreign leaders and delegates at a Tokyo hotel.

-The foreign visitors will range from royalty including Britain's Prince Charles, to government officials including South Korean Prime Minister Lee Nak-yon.
+The foreign visitors will range from royalty -- including Britain's Prince Charles -- to government officials, such as South Korean Prime Minister Lee Nak-yon and Hong Kong Chief Executive Carrie Lam.

-As part of the festivities, hundreds of thousands of people convicted of minor offences will be pardoned.
+As part of the festivities, more than half a million people convicted of minor offences will be pardoned.

 - Royal succession worries -